OSHA Standards for Employee Bathroom Breaks

 • A cold environment

 Just having a restroom nearby is not enough in most cases.
-OSHA standards require that employers also provide toilet facilities separated for each sex.
+OSHA standards require that employers also provide separate toilet facilities for each sex.

 It would seem logical that if the Federal government regulates bathroom breaks, then lunch breaks would be, too – everyone has the right to eat, right?
 The Fair Labor Standards Act says there is no federal requirement for meal breaks.
-Instead, many states have their own laws covering breaks and meal times.
-Find your state’s regulations at the US Department of Labor’s website.
+Instead, many states have their own laws covering breaks and mealtimes.
+Find your state’s regulations on the US Department of Labor’s website.

 Privacy Policy | Terms and Conditions